Goal: Conduct extensive research and identify a solution.

 Directed storytelling, easily gather rich stories using thoughtful prompts and guiding and framing

 We have cards that are different problems that could happen throughout the day

 The image on the right depicts a brainstorming session where we broke down the elements of analysis (baristas, customers, and lines).
 Within each, we further broke down the aspects we were hoping to study (e.g. scheduling, accessibility, technological interventions) and then matched those with appropriate design methods we would use to study them.
 We realize here, that even the method we used to study each component was biased as a different method would have provided different insights.

-snippets of our investigation
+snippets of user research

 Interview questions for the staff

 What jobs do you handle when preparing an order?

 How do you split up your time between operations at work?